rainforest,education,preservation,tropical,mayan plant,animal,insect,culture information

 This web site is designed to teach visitors to the Lake Izabal area of Guatemala about the historical culture, the various places to go and the wildlife you may see exploring around here then, how I can help you find and identify them.
 While navigating this site, each picture leads to another link or a better picture, so take your time!

-Keep in mind that there are thousands of varieties of plants, animals, insects and other fascinating marvels in this area, it will take years to encompass all of it because there are 100's and 1,000's of every species, and subspecies for each of those.
+Keep in mind that there are thousands of varieties of plants, animals, insects and other fascinating marvels in this area, it would take years to encompass all of it because there are 100's of 1,000's of most species, and subspecies for each of those.
 When studying you realize that there are latin names, common names, families, species, genus, and that goes on and on.
-As I see something new I will add it and when I can get enough information about it to be educational.
+As I see something new I will add it and when I can get enough information about it to be informative.
 Much of the information needed to identify and categorize the things here is hard to get because rural areas of Guatemala do not have the public libraries that other countries do.

-This area is growing fast, and without more global awareness it could soon be gone.
-Education is going to be the best salvation for this habitat.
+This area is growing fast, and without more global awareness what is left now could soon be gone.
+Education is the best salvation for this habitat.
 Outside corporations still come here to feed off of this land of abundance and within this lifetime, we may see it all disappear.
-Currently, Canada has reopened a nickel mine right above Bocas del Polochic reserve at the top of Lago Isabal, more sugar cane fields are being planted, and a five star hotel with airport is planned which will effect this area as well.
-You personally can make a difference and see first hand just why so many of us have come here to live and try to do just that.

 home plants animals insects Mayan kids stuff links